You are here:

 On this page:

 NSW Health - Frequently asked questions about COVID-19 for pregnant women and new parents.
 Find out about the risks for you and your baby, visiting the hospital, birthing, and post-natal care.
 Visitor restrictions are determined at a local level.
-In Western Sydney, visitor restrictions for maternity are the same for the rest of the hospital.
-Please see the WSLHD visitor information for updated advice.

 World Health Organisation information about pregnancy, childbirth, breastfeeding and COVID-19